 Extra features include a zippered pocket, suspender loops, and a hidden RECCO reflector.
 The zippered pocket however doesn’t feel particularly well placed and does feel like whatever you put in it droops a bit.

-These are not the lightest rain pants, and they are expensive, there’s no two ways about it, but if you’re in a place where you can invest in these waterproof pants, they will last you for years.
-At this point Matt has had them for over two and a half years and has found them incredible for higher mountain ascents.
+At this point I’ve has had them for over two and a half years and have found them incredible for higher mountain ascents.
 We think these are some of the best men’s rain pants on the market today.
 Read our full review of the Arc’teryx Beta AR Pants here.

 Marmot PreCip Eco Pants Full Zip

-- Full-length zip
+- Full-length zip is really helpful!

-- No drawcord to secure the waist
+- No drawcord to secure the waist means they can feel a bit big if you don’t get the right size

-He loves the full length zips as it makes them especially easy to pull on over muddy boots.
+I love the full length zips as it makes them especially easy to pull on over muddy boots.
 Great again for summer hiking or in between seasons when you don’t want something that is going to add weight to your set up.

 The zip is secured with a press stud at the bottom and a Velcro strip at the top.
 The waist is elasticated, but it can be adjusted if needed using the Velcro strips.
 This makes them feel really comfortable when on, but they also stay in place, which can’t be said for all of the velcro stripped top, full zip pants we tested.

 The zips and pockets mean these are not the lightest pants available, but they pack down easily.
-In fact, Matt has tested them packed down in various daypacks such as the Gregory Citro 24, and the Osprey Stratos 24 with plenty of room for everything else.
+In fact, I have tested them packed down in various daypacks such as the Gregory Maya, and the Osprey Talon 22 with plenty of room for everything else.
 This makes them easy to just bring without needing to think about it.
+Read our full review of the Marmot PreCip Eco Pants Full Zip here.

 Columbia Rebel Roamer